ecosoft-odoo/hii/purchase_requisition_from_rfq/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

+Normally, purchase agreement is created on its own, and is used to create new RFQs.
-This module helps to create Purchase Agreement from RFQs.
+This module add the new and reversed way, allowing RFQs to create purchase agreement.

 **Table of contents**